Must-See Attractions

 Ardmore Town

 Ardmore (IrishAird Mhór, meaning “great height”) is an unmissable idyllic fishing village in County Waterford, not far from Youghal.
 It is believed to be the oldest Christian settlement in Ireland.
-According to tradition, Saint Declan lived in the region in the early 5th century, and Christianised the area before the coming of Saint Patrick.
-Boasting Ireland’s most spectacular setting with a backdrop of the ocean, the Farmer’s Market takes place every Sunday during the summer months.
+Saint Declan lived in the region in the early 5th century, and Christianised the area before the coming of Saint Patrick.
+Boasting Ireland’s most spectacular setting, the Farmer’s Market takes place every Sunday during the summer months.
+The ocean as a backdrop makes for the perfect destination.
 The previously mentioned Coastal Walk is a must while taking in so many relics of an unrivaled history.

 Lismore Town

-Experience the heritage town of Lismore only 30 minutes drive from Youghal and admire its lovely setting on the banks of the River Blackwater at the foot of the Knockmealdown mountains.
-Take a guided tour of the historic town with the Lismore Heritage Centre and explore its many gems, including the medieval Lismore Cathedral.
-Escape one of the challenging rooms with friends at Robert Boyle Escape Rooms, or rent a canoe and paddle down the pretty river.
+Experience the heritage town of Lismore only 30 minutes drive from Youghal.
+You can only admire its lovely setting on the banks of the River Blackwater at the foot of the Knockmealdown mountains.
+Take a guided tour of the historic town with the Lismore Heritage Centre and explore its many gems.
+This includes a visual reality tour of the neighbouring medieval Lismore Cathedral.
+Alternatively, escape with friends from one of the challenging rooms at the Robert Boyle Escape Rooms.
+In addition, canoe hire on the pretty river is also available.
 During the summer months don’t miss the Sunday farmer’s market set in the entrance to the castle gardens.

 Lismore Castle